Our values and principles

 Family is also a place of education, the first place of transmission of a culture, of learning about collective life....

-Udaf encourages the mobilisation of many volunteers in the animation and management of the association.
+Udaf 82 encourages volunteers to take part in all animation and management activities.

 Udaf 82 strives to guarantee and uphold freedom of conscience for all.
 No action nor decision can lead to the undermining of one’s ability to express personal beliefs or convictions, within legal limits.

 When drawing plans for a new intervention, the Udaf 82 always seeks to defend fundamental rights and freedom, as well as social and political rights, by empowering each person, and encouraging citizenship and diversity.

 All of Udaf 82’s interventions and services share the same definition of what it means to support a person.
 This facilitates dialogue, when it comes to explaining and evaluating practices.